intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 #### `OSError: libmkl_intel_lp64.so.2: cannot open shared object file: No such file or directory`

-This issue is caused by oneAPI env not correctly set.
+oneAPI environment is not correctly set.
 Please refer to [2.2 Set Environment Variables](#22-set-environment-variables)